qq submit

 metamodule add ...

 In the example above, kebab-case is used for option names, but qq directives also support snake_case, camelCase, and PascalCase.
+For example:

 Examples

-qq submit run_script.sh -q default --ncpus 8 --workdir scratch_local --worksize-per-cpu 2gb --walltime 2d --props hyperthreading
+qq submit run_script.sh -q cpu --ncpus 8 --workdir scratch_local --worksize-per-cpu 2gb --walltime 2d --props hyperthreading

-Submits the script run_script.sh to the default queue, requesting 8 CPU cores and 16 GB of local scratch space (2 GB per core).
+Submits the script run_script.sh to the cpu queue, requesting 8 CPU cores and 16 GB of local scratch space (2 GB per core).
 The requested walltime is 48 hours, and the job must run on a node with the hyperthreading property.
 Additional options may come from the script or queue defaults, but command-line options take precedence.

 qq submit run_script.sh